Minimizing movements for quasilinear Keller--Segel systems with nonlinear mobility in weighted Wasserstein metrics: Abstract

 \section{Abstract}

 We prove the global existence of weak solutions to quasilinear Keller--Segel systems with nonlinear mobility by minimizing movements (JKO scheme) in the product space of the weighted Wasserstein space and $L^2$ space.
+In particular, we newly show the global existence of weak solutions to the Keller--Segel system with the degenerate diffusion and the sub-linear sensitivity in the critical case.
+The advantage of our approach is that we can connect the global existence of weak solutions to the Keller--Segel systems with the boundedness from below of a suitable functional.
 While minimizing movements for Keller--Segel systems with linear mobility are adapted in the product space of the Wasserstein space and $L^2$ space, due to the nonlinearity of mobility, we need to use the weighted Wasserstein space instead of the Wasserstein space.
-Moreover, since the mobility function is not Lipschitz, we first find solutions to the Keller--Segel systems whose mobility is apporoximated by a Lipschitz function, and then we establish additional uniform estimates and convergences to derive solutions to the Keller--Segel systems.
+Moreover, since the mobility function is not Lipschitz, we first find solutions to the Keller--Segel systems whose mobility is approximated by a Lipschitz function, and then we establish additional uniform estimates and convergences to derive solutions to the Keller--Segel systems.